kenoseni/tenant-screening/README.md

 ```

-install `ollama` via the terminal
-for Mac OS use Homebrew
+install `ollama` via the terminal for example on Mac OS run

 ```sh
 brew install ollama